sdobrer2005/Example-in-SAS/README.md

 - comparison of inferential decisions, such as rejection or non-rejection of the null hypothesis at a specified alpha level;
 - alternative R packages or functions considered;
 - recommended R implementation based on the validation results.

+## Validation principles

+Exact numerical agreement is desirable when the underlying calculation is implemented in the same way in both SAS and R. However, exact equality is not always expected.
+In some situations, SAS and R may use different numerical algorithms, default settings, approximations, interpolation rules, internal probability tables, or simulation-based methods.
+These differences can result in slightly different p-values or other derived quantities even when the underlying test statistic is the same.

+For this reason, validation in this branch will consider both:

+1. **Numerical agreement** between SAS and R results
+2. **Inferential agreement**, including whether the same statistical conclusion is reached

+Small differences will therefore be documented rather than automatically treated as errors when they do not materially affect interpretation.
+The long-term aim is to build a structured SAS-to-R comparison resource that can guide the selection of R methods for analyses traditionally performed in SAS.

+## Future direction

+Every time the procedure, package, program are validated they would be added here.
+If you already validated some of the packages of have an idea how to do it please let me know